askjohngeorge/vapi-vct/README.md

 ├── system_prompt.txt
 ```

-The `secrets.json` file contains sensitive information that should be excluded from version control.
+The `metadata.json` file contains assistant-specific information that you may wish to exclude from version control.
 You can easily exclude it by adding the following line to your `.gitignore` file:

 ```
-**/secrets.json
+**/metadata.json
 ```

 ## Contributing